 Name of Faculty Mentor Minakshi Novel Engaging Course Title Technical Report Writing for Engineers (2000100) Objectives of Course To learn written communication skills in the wake of present day professional world To enhance the understanding of written communication with practice oriented approachTo collect, analyse, report data and increase technical paper writing skills.
 To familiarize with grammar and usage.
 Also, this course will increase the presentation skills.
 To acquire higher order writing skills through project assignments Content Fundamentals and elements of Report writing.
 Types of reports such as memo, corrigendum.
 How to write a laboratory report?
 What is scientific writing?
 What is the origin of writing?
 What is a scientific article?
 How to prepare a title?
 How to list the authors and their affiliations?
 How to prepare a short summary?
 How to write an introduction, Materials and method, Results and discussion?
 How to write acknowledgements, references, tables, and figures.
 How to communicate with the editors.
 How to select the sources of data?
 How to do the Data analysis, illustrating data and mechanics of writing.
-How to prepare the presentation and key points to be considered during the oral presentation?How to write the Conference papers, and Book reviews?
-Key points regarding the poster presentation, Ethical issues, rights and permissions, and abbreviations.Flow of IPR.Issues related to plagiarism and ways to counter the same.
-Contact hrs 30 hrs Outcomes of Course Upon completion of this course, students will: Demonstrate the characteristics of technical and business writing.
-Demonstrate the stages of the writing process (prewrite/draft/revise/edit) and apply them to technical and workplace writing tasks.
-Produce documents related to technology and writing in the workplace and will have improved their ability to write clearly, concisely, and accurately.
+How to prepare the presentation and key points to be considered during the oral presentation?
+How to write the Conference papers, and Book reviews?
+Key points regarding the poster presentation, Ethical issues, rights and permissions, and abbreviations.
+Flow of IPR.
+Issues related to plagiarism and ways to counter the same.
+Contact hrs 30 hrs Outcomes of Course Upon completion of this course, students will: 1.
+Demonstrate the characteristics of technical and business writing.
+2. Demonstrate the stages of the writing process (prewrite/draft/revise/edit) and apply them to technical and workplace writing tasks.
+3. Produce documents related to technology and writing in the workplace and will have improved their ability to write clearly, concisely, and accurately.

-Name of Faculty Mentor Nikhil Paliwal Novel Engaging Course Title Proficiency in Microsoft Excel (2000101) Objectives of Course Build a solid understanding on the Basics of Microsoft Excel Content Creating a Microsoft Excel Workbook The Ribbon The Backstage View (The File Menu) The Quick Access Toolbar Entering Data in Microsoft Excel Worksheets Formatting Microsoft Excel Worksheets Using Formulas in Microsoft Excel Working with Rows and Columns Editing Worksheets Finalizing Microsoft Excel Worksheets, etc. Contact hrs 30 hrs Outcomes of Course As a result of taking the Proficiency in Microsoft Excel Course, Students Will Be Able to: Identify the different components of the Excel worksheet.
-Move & Copy alpha and numeric data Construct formulas to manipulate numeric data in an Excel Worksheet Create a spreadsheet to tabulate and record numeric values Change the appearance of an Excel spreadsheet Set up the chart function of Excel to represent numeric data in multiple formats Access and manipulate data using the database functions of Excel, and many more.
+ni ranwai iciency in Microsoft Excel (2000101) Build a solid understanding on the Basics of Microsoft Excel Creating a Microsoft Excel Workbook The Ribbon The Backstage View (The File Menu) The Quick Access Toolbar Entering Data in Microsoft Excel Worksheets Formatting Microsoft Excel Worksheets Jsing Formulas in Microsoft Excel Working with Rows and Columns Editing Worksheets Finalizing Microsoft Excel Worksheets, etc. rs result of taking the Proficiency in Microsoft Excel Course, Students Will Be to: dentify the different components of the Excel worksheet.
+Move & Copy alpha and numeric data Construct formulas to manipulate numeric data in an Excel Worksheet Create a spreadsheet to tabulate and record numeric values Change the appearance of an Excel spreadsheet Set up the chart function of Excel to represent numeric data in multiple formats